Leap0920/Accounting-and-finance/docs/INSTALLATION_GUIDE.md

 4. Click **Go** to execute

 ### Step 3: Insert Admin User and Default Data
+> **⚠️ CRITICAL STEP:** This step is REQUIRED!
+Without it, you cannot log in to the system.

 1. In phpMyAdmin, click on **SQL** tab again
 2. Copy and paste the contents of `database/insert_admin.sql`
 3. Click **Go** to execute

+**Alternative:** Use the automated setup script:
+1. Navigate to: `http://localhost/Accounting and finance/database/init.php`
+2. Follow the on-screen instructions
+3. This will create both the database schema AND the admin user automatically

 ### Step 4: Access the System
 1. Open your web browser